theastropath/StreamDetective/README.md

 */5 * * * * python3 ~/StreamDetective/StreamDetective.py >> ~/StreamDetective.log 2>&1
 0 0 1 * * mv -f ~/StreamDetective.log ~/StreamDetective.old.log
 ```

+If you want to symlink to use the searches_examples folder, then for Linux:

+`ln -s searches_examples searches`

+Or for Windows, from an admin cmd:

+`mklink /D searches searches_examples`